 To put it simply, it’s a short & considerably easy trek with all the ingredients of a major mountain trek and a jungle hike, with rich and vibrant Himalayan ambiance, meandering meadows, beautiful campsites, snowclad peaks, quaint villages, and more.
 Although an easy trek, the trail takes you to an admirable height of 9,915ft above sea level which involves walking for about 8 to 10 KM.
 With its name meaning the ‘Serpent’s Peak’, Nag Tibba is definitely more popular than all its surrounding peaks, providing an unhindered 360-degree view of the colossal mountains that are bound to render you speechless.

-The peak being in the Uttarakhand Himalayas region of the Tehri Garhwal district, the trek begins from the Pantwari village, which serves as a base camp.
+The peak is in the Uttarakhand Himalayas region of the Tehri Garhwal district, the trek begins from the Pantwari village, which serves as a base camp.
 (From Dehradun, it is a beautiful 5 to 6 hours drive to the basecamp at the Pantwari village.)

 Day 1: As the hike starts from here, we crossed the narrow village trails running alongside the step-farming plots and since it was the onset of Spring (well, we did the trek in March), cherry trees were blooming with gorgeous pink flowers!